run2bizdocs/docs-1/en-us/docs/faq.md

 # Frequently Asked Questions - FAQ

 ???
+Question "Is it possible to evaluate the impact of changes in order to approve the change registration?"

+    The process of risks in change begins in the design of the change portfolio where the "**Type of Impact and Risk Analysis**" is provided, which can be simplified or complete.
+The next step is in the change register to inform the data of the risk(s) in the left lateral bar in the item of risk analysis, that will be presented with the indication defined in the portfolio of change:
+    "**Simplified**" for a simplified analysis in the item.
+    "**Complete**" for a complete risk analysis with the definitionof Targets, Impact Analysis and Risk Evaluation.

+???
 Question "How are documents ranked at the time of SOLR knowledge base search?"

     To rank the documents at the time of the search, Solr generates a score for each document.

     Thus, the document that has the highest score, is presented first and the others, with lower scores, in sequence.

     To calculate the document score Solr uses a standard algorithm, where the frequency of the searched term is checked.
 But, it is possible to change the punctuation with the use of the boosts.

     Solr's boosters can be used in two moments at the time of indexing or query, and their use in search is more common.
     Some boosters that may change the calculation of the score at the time of the survey are:

     - term^num: where "num" is the importance of the search term, example: incident^2;
     - And the field boosters and dismax and edismax functions can also be used to boost search.

     At ITSM, no booster is used, so far, only Solr's standard score calculation is used, and at the end of the search the ranking is done by the score and by the number of times the knowledge was voted / liked.

     Boosters are open for use, but to use them requires a better analysis of the importance of fields and documents added to Solr, by the knowledge base.

 ???
 Question "How can Event Management become a business monitoring tool?"

     WEBSERVICE SCHEME FOR LEGACY SYSTEMS (BUSINESS MONITORING) You can connect the EVM component to any software, even one other than the one the Event Management module normally integrates (Nagios, Zabbix and Inventory) as long as the data sent via webservice follows a pre-set standard.